A team of 6 backpackers set out to hike the length of the Grand Canyon.

 Some stats were pulled from the Hyperlite Mountain Gear website.

 WEIGHT: 1.98 pounds (white), 2.18 pounds black (both size Medium)

 VOLUME: 55 liters internal, 9.8 liters external, 64.8 liters total

 Since its inception, Hyperlite made all of its backpacks in white.
 Due to popular demand, it was only in recent years that they started offering the color black as an option.
 Here’s some things to consider.

 The color black is known (of course) for absorbing heat.
 This could work in your favor (helping to dry out the pack) or against you (warming the pack’s contents).
 Most users state that the color actually has no overall effect on temperature, and as an owner of a Hyperlite Daybreak day pack, I’d tend to agree.

-The black material is reputedly more durable, but most hikers with the white versions (including myself) are more than happy with the pack’s durability.
+The black material is supposed to be slightly more durable, but most hikers with the white versions (including myself) are more than happy with the pack’s durability.

-It may be easier to find loose gear in the white pack vs black one.
+It may be easier to find loose gear in the white pack vs the black one.

 The black version is generally 2 ounces heavier than the white.